kjergens/DataStructuresAlgorithmsClass/PSet1.md

 # Problem Set 1

 This problem set covers review of linear and binary searching.
+Read the instructions carefully and make sure to complete all the parts.

 ## Prep
-In the src folder, create a new Java class called `Search`.
-In the test folder, create a class called `SearchTest` and import all the necessary JUnit libraries:
+In the `src` folder, create a new Java class called `Search`.

+In the `test` folder, create a class called `SearchTest` and import all the necessary JUnit libraries:
 ```
 import org.junit.Before;